umccr/umccrise/README.md

 ## Reference data

 umccrise needs a 64G bundle of reference data to run.
-In UMCCR AWS environment, sign in to AWS, and run `umccrise_refdata_pull`
+From within the UMCCR AWS setup, sign in to AWS, and run `umccrise_refdata_pull`

 ```shell